 - If you want to lose weight, you should eat less chocolate and bread.

-– Fewer people eat only traditional food these days.
+- Fewer people have strictly healthy diets these days.

 - Peter has fewer friends than his brother.

 - I don’t think less time would’ve made him change his mind about leaving.

 Less and fewer can stand on their own, that is without a noun, if the meaning is clear or as indefinite pronouns.

 - People do still go to church, but fewer/less than 50 years ago.

 - If you work less, you will earn less.